UCAS code: 3R93

 **Indicative Fees for 2017/18 Home and EU students are £9,250 per year.
 Whilst the inflationary fee increases in tuition fees and student support loans have been announced by the Minister, they are still subject to formal parliamentary approval and the approval of The University of Winchester Board of Governors.
 International fees are still subject to approval from the University of Winchester Board of Governors.

-In the first year, students are introduced to the principles underlying marketing to provide them with the business acumen required to be an effective marketing specialist within any organisation.
-Students have the opportunity to gain understanding of the marketing profession and to identify and develop key marketing skills.
+The aim of the first year is to provide you with the business acumen required to be an effective marketing specialist within any organisation.
+You are introduced to the principles underlying marketing, gaining an understanding of the marketing profession and to identify and develop key marketing skills.

-The final year is strategic in nature allowing students to further develop critical thinking skills.
-At this level students consider the complexities and ethical implications of marketing, exploring the relationship between culture and marketing and marketing and society.
+The final year is strategic in nature allowing you to further develop critical thinking skills.
+You consider the complexities and ethical implications of marketing, exploring the relationship between culture and marketing and marketing and society.

 Students may choose to spend a year on work placement before moving on to the final year of study.
 This is normally a paid placement and all placements are approved by the Winchester Business School to ensure that they are suitable and valuable for the student's learning.
 This is a non-credit bearing year of study.